 A cruise offers a wide variety of travel destinations.
-For us, this is one of the biggest advantages of cruising.
+For us, this is one of the most significant advantages of cruising.
 In one trip we can see and experience several places.
 True, we don’t always get to spend as much time at each stop as we’d like, but it gives us a taste of various places.
-Some we walk away knowing we definitely will be coming back to explore more, and others we end up with no desire to return.
+Some walk away knowing we will be coming back to explore more, and others end up with no desire to return.

 When cruising, you see many different places, but you don’t have room for spontaneity.
 You can’t just choose to stay longer and experience more at one location.
 If you happen to discover a place that wasn’t on your list to visit, you may not have the time to add it to your list.
 That cruise ship won’t wait for you.